art-from-the-machine/Mantella/README.md

 ### Compatability
+- Some users have reported that Skyrim crashes when Mantella is used with Fuz Ro D'oh
 - Mantella requires Windows 10 / 11 (it is yet unconfirmed whether it works on Windows 7)
 - Mantella has been confirmed to work with the FUS (by pointing skyrim_folder to Skyrim), Librum (by pointing skyrim_folder to overwrite/root), and Wildlands (by pointing skyrim_folder to Wildlander/SKSE) Wabbajack modlists.
 - Mantella needs to be loaded after the Unofficial Skyrim Special Edition Patch (USSEP) mod in your load order